chipsalliance/chisel/website/blog/2025/05-05-arbiter-type-class/index.md

 ```

 You may notice this looks quite similar to the original `PriorityArbiter` in its implementation.
-It uses two parameter lists in order to help the Scala type inferencer derive the types of the functions of the type of the client--we could do this with one parameter list but then it would require explicitly passing the type of the client.
+> NOTE: It uses two parameter lists in order to help the Scala type inferencer derive the types of the functions of the type of the client--we could do this with one parameter list but then it would require explicitly passing the type of the client.

 Now we can use it for both our `ArbiterClient` and `Decoupled` interfaces.